ADA Employment Discrimination Lawyers in Florida

 Serving Palm Beach County, Broward County & Miami-Dade County Since 2009

 Having a disability sometimes requires a reasonable accommodation, but that doesn’t always stop employers—even well-meaning ones—from overlooking important details that make it harder for their employees to do their jobs.
 While many companies take care not to violate the law, others mistreat their employees by preventing them from doing their jobs, withholding their pay based on physical characteristics, or otherwise violating labor laws.
-At NK Legal Group, our ADA employment discrimination lawyer can help you identify if your ADA rights are being violated and move you in the right direction with your case.
+At the Law Offices of Nolan Klein, our ADA employment discrimination lawyer can help you identify if your ADA rights are being violated and move you in the right direction with your case.

 Bringing a Lawsuit against an Employer